GregorStocks/valley-scroll/README.md

-ValleyScroll(tm)
+valley-scroll.js

-A simple script to give your website that Silicon Valley flair.
+A simple script to give your website's scrolling that Silicon Valley flair.

 Usage: